Set your workflow enrollment triggers

-Set workflow enrollment triggers to automatically enroll objects into your workflow when they meet specific trigger criteria.
+Set workflow enrollment triggers to automatically enroll records into your workflow when they meet specific trigger criteria.
 Depending on the type of workflow, different enrollment triggers will be available.

-By default, objects are only enrolled in workflows the first time they meet the workflow enrollment triggers or are enrolled manually.
-Learn how to use re-enrollment triggers to allow objects to be re-enrolled in your workflows.
+By default, records are only enrolled in workflows the first time they meet the workflow enrollment triggers or are enrolled manually.
+Learn how to use re-enrollment triggers to allow records to be re-enrolled in your workflows.

 You can also enroll contacts in a workflow from a chatflow.